permguard/permguard/site/content/docs/0.1/getting-started/licensing-features.md

 - **Opinionated Framework**: It provides a clear and structured layer for designing authorization and authentication models, offering best practices for modern identity and access management.

-- **Scalability and Flexibility**: Built with a focus on scalability, Permguard supports multi-application and multi-tenant environments, empowering organizations to manage access control efficiently.
+- **Scalability and Flexibility**: Built with a focus on scalability, Permguard supports multi-zone and multi-tenant environments, empowering organizations to manage access control efficiently.

 - **Zero Trust Compliance**: By adopting the **Zero Trust Auth** ([ZTAuth*](https://medium.com/ztauth)) architecture, Permguard implements versionable and composable **Auth\*** models that can be replicated in **proximity nodes**.
 This allows it to overcome the limitations of partially connected devices and ensures seamless policy enforcement across diverse environments.